Thursday, August 27, 2015

 40. Don't Let Me Down

-A song with virtually three chords in it, John Lennon's "Don't Let Me Down" is his sincere plea to Yoko Ono.
-One could also interpret it as a plea to himself, singing "Don't fuck this up", meaning his current relationship.
-John and Yoko had already and would continue to get a good amount of shit for being a couple and though they both played it off that "love was all that mattered", John was fully aware that his career may take a few hit points in the process.
-"Don't Let Me Down" is an honest, full-tilt declaration to make it all work and the simple arrangement along with Paul's equally soaring harmony vocals help slam that idea home.
+A song with virtually three chords in it, John Lennon's "Don't Let Me Down" is his sincere plea to Yoko Ono, one of many.
+You can also interpret it as a plea to himself, singing "Don't fuck this up", meaning his current relationship.
+John and Yoko had already and would continue to get a good amount of shit for being a couple, and though they both played it off that "love was all that mattered", John was fully aware that his career may take a few hit points in the process.
+"Don't Let Me Down" is an honest, full-tilt declaration to make it all work, and the simple arrangement along with Paul's equally soaring harmony vocals help slam that idea home.

 39. Nowhere Man

-This would probably be another one in the top five best harmony vocal performances in The Beatles cannon.
-John, Paul, and George sing virtually the entire song together and "Nowhere Man" was noteworthy at the time for being the very first Beatles song to exclusively have nothing to do with love or love themes of any kind.
-John Lennon wrote it autobiographically after a five hour period pulling his hair out trying to come up with something and getting "nowhere".
-Finally the song came to him complete, patience for a classic paying off.
+This would probably be another one in the top five best harmony vocal performances in The Beatles' cannon.
+John, Paul, and George sing almost the entire song together, and "Nowhere Man" was noteworthy at the time for being the very first Beatles jam to exclusively have nothing to do with love or love themes of any kind for that matter.
+John Lennon wrote it autobiographically after a five hour period of pulling his hair out trying to come up with something and getting "nowhere" in the process.
+The frustration was worth it as the now legendary song eventually came to him complete.

 38. Across the Universe

-Inspired in equal parts by transcendental meditation and Cynthia Lennon apparently nagging at her husband one night when the line "Words are flowing out like endless rain into a paper cup" came to him, John toyed with "Across the Universe" around late '67/early '68.
+Inspired in equal parts by transcendental meditation and Cynthia Lennon apparently nagging at her husband one night when the line "Words are flowing out like endless rain into a paper cup" came to him, John toyed with "Across the Universe" around late 1967 to early '68.
 Out of the two versions that were released when the group was still active, I have always preferred the more toned-down, bird-noises-less Let It Be one.
-This was the second to be put out, the song originally appearing on the No One's Gonna Change Our World charity album released in December of '69.
+This was the second to be put out, the song originally appearing on the No One's Gonna Change Our World charity album released in December of 1969.

 37. Rocky Raccoon

-The last Beatles song to feature John on harmonica and probably the first and only to feature George Martin on honky-tonk piano, "Rocky Raccoon" is Paul McCartney's country and western, folk spoof on The Beatles (The White Album).
-I have always dug this rather funny tale of a love triangle gone wrong and it is one of the few songs I know all of the words to.
-Paul wrote it as a lighthearted goof, inspired by jamming with John and singer/songwriter Donovan whilst in India.
+The last Beatles song to feature John on harmonica and probably the first and only one to feature George Martin on honky-tonk piano, "Rocky Raccoon" is Paul McCartney's country and western folk spoof on The Beatles (The White Album).
+An amusing tale of a love triangle gone wrong, Paul wrote it as a lighthearted goof, inspired by jamming with John and singer/songwriter Donovan whilst in India.
 I think it fits with "Yellow Submarine" and a handful of other Beatles songs as more kid friendly and lighthearted.
 Yes, even though Rocky gets shot in it. *spoilers*

 36. And Your Bird Can Sing

-If I had to choose, this may actually be my favorite Beatles riff.
-It was played by both Paul and George in synch with each other, John actually writing the rest of the song.
-So another example of the Fabs powers combined to make one of their own songs that much better.
+If I had to choose, this probably has my favorite Beatles riff.
+It was played by both Paul and George in synch with each other, John writing the rest of the song.
 Lennon apparently was not that fond of "And Your Bird Can Sing", proving that sometimes geniuses can also be wrong.
-I also love the "Tell me that you've heard every sound there is" moment that sounds like a key change.
-Beatles songs are loaded with little nuances like this, just little tweaks to make it so every time that a part comes around, it is usually never exactly the same.
+I also love the key change walk down "Tell me that you've heard every sound there is" moment.
+Beatles songs are loaded with little nuances like this, arrangement tweaks to make it so that every time a part comes around, it is usually never exactly the same.

 35. All Together Now

-By far the best Beatles song for children, (sorry "Yellow Submarine"), has always been "All Together Now" in my eyes.
-The song was written mostly by Paul for the cartoon film Yellow Submarine, though John had some input as well.
-Here or there, both were keen on writing the occasional song that tailored to kids, this one being wrapped up in about six hours on May 12th, 1967.
-You can tell it was a hoot to record as well and it also has one of my favorite endings, where the tempo picks up and all of the Beatles and anybody else in the studio at the moment keeps feverishly singing along.
+By far the best Beatles song for children, (sorry "Yellow Submarine"), "All Together Now" was written mostly by Paul for the cartoon film Yellow Submarine, though John had some input as well.
+Here or there, both were keen on writing the occasional song that tailored to youngsters, this one being wrapped up in about six hours on May 12th, 1967.
+You can tell that it was a hoot to record as well, and it also has one of my favorite endings where the tempo picks up and all of the Beatles and anybody else in the studio at the moment keeps feverishly singing along.

 34. The Ballad of John and Yoko

 A very rare moment in Beatles history for a song to feature only John Lennon and Paul McCartney with no other Beatles or outside musicians was "The Ballad of John and Yoko".
-John of course authored it, this one whilst on his honeymoon in Paris.
-It chronicles all that had led up to that very moment in he and Yoko's almost film-script worthy dash to get married.
-Upon returning, John rang up Paul and said "we gotta record it now" whilst both George and Ringo were off holidaying and making a film respectively.
-The result is the most autobiographical song John Lennon had ever written at that point and the bass line is in the long list of McCartney's finest moments on a four string.
+John of course authored it, this one whilst on his and Yoko's honeymoon in Paris.
+It chronicles all that had led up to that moment in he and Yoko's almost film-script worthy dash to get married.
+Upon returning, John rang up Paul and said "we gotta record it now" whilst both George and Ringo were off holidaying and making a film, respectfully.
+The result is the most autobiographical song that John Lennon had ever written at that point, plus the bass line is in the long list of McCartney's finest moments on a four string.

 33. Ticket To Ride